Financial replicator dynamics: emergence of systemic-risk-averting strategies: Asymptotic approximation of the large networks

+Further by the same Theorem, the clearing vectors converge almost surely to (asymptotically independent) random vectors:

-By virtue of the above results, the random returns given by equations (\ref{Retun for G_2}) and (\ref{Retun for G_1}), converge almost surely: { { } \underline{Probability of Default} is defined as the fraction of agents of $G_2$ that failed to pay back their full liability, i.e., $P_d:= P({ X_i} <y)$.
-For large networks (when the initial network size $n_0 $ itself is sufficiently large), one can use the above approximate expressions and using the same we obtain the default probabilities and the aggregate clearing vectors in the following (proof in Appendix). \begin{lemma} The asymptotic average clearing vector and the default probability of $G_2$ is given by :
+By virtue of the above results, the random returns given by equations (\ref{Retun for G_2}) and (\ref{Retun for G_1}), converge almost surely:

+\underline{Probability of Default} is defined as the fraction of agents of $G_2$ that failed to pay back their full liability, i.e., $P_d:= P({ X_i} <y)$.
+For large networks (when the initial network size $n_0 $ itself is sufficiently large), one can use the above approximate expressions and using the same we obtain the default probabilities and the aggregate clearing vectors in the following (proof in Appendix). \begin{lemma} The asymptotic average clearing vector and the default probability of $G_2$ with $k_d >v$ is given by:
-where, $c_\epsilon = \frac{\alpha +\alpha \epsilon}{\alpha +\epsilon}$, $E(W) = \delta k_u + (1-\delta) k_d$ , $\underline{w} = k_d -v$ and $\overline{w}= k_u -v$. \eop \end{lemma} \underline{Expected Surplus:} By virtue of the Theorem developed in \cite[Theorem 1]{Systemicrisk} we have a significantly simplified limit system, whose performance is derived in the above Lemma.
-We observe that this approximation is sufficiently close (numerical simulations illustrate good approximations), and assume the following as the pay-offs of each group after each round of the investments:

-for any agent of $G_2.$ Observe here that the aggregate limits are almost sure constants, hence the expected surplus of all the agents of the same group are equal, while the random returns of the same group are i.i.d. (independent and identically distributed).
+where, $c_\epsilon = \frac{\alpha +\alpha \epsilon}{\alpha +\epsilon}$, $E[W] = \delta k_u + (1-\delta) k_d -v$ , $\underline{w} = k_d -v$ and $\overline{w}= k_u -v$. \eop \end{lemma} \underline{Expected Surplus:} By virtue of the Theorem developed in \cite[Theorem 1]{Systemicrisk} we have a significantly simplified limit system, whose performance is derived in the above lemma.
+We observe that this approximation is sufficiently close (numerical simulations illustrate good approximations), and assume the following as the pay-offs of each group after each round of the investments: for any agent of $G_2.$ Observe here that the aggregate limits are almost sure constants, hence the expected surplus of all the agents of the same group are equal, while the random returns of the same group are i.i.d. (independent and identically distributed).

 \ignore{

 Avg model

 ..
 Table ...